oracle/weblogic-monitoring-exporter/samples/kubernetes/deployments/README.md

 You can customize the examples to reflect a specific configuration.

-For more details on how to set up and run Prometheus and Kibana with the WebLogic Monitoring Exporter, see the blog post, [Using Prometheus and Grafana to Monitor WebLogic Server on Kubernetes](https://blogs.oracle.com/weblogicserver/use-prometheus-and-grafana-to-monitor-weblogic-server-on-kubernetes).
+For more details on how to set up and run Prometheus and Kibana with the WebLogic Monitoring Exporter, see the blog, [Using Prometheus and Grafana to Monitor WebLogic Server on Kubernetes](https://blogs.oracle.com/weblogicserver/use-prometheus-and-grafana-to-monitor-weblogic-server-on-kubernetes).

 ## Copyright